If you want easy to use a backyard cooker then you should get a pellet grill.

-The Tailgater is the perfect grill for anyone who loves taking their grill with them.
+The Tailgater is the perfect grill for anyone who loves taking their grill with them like our family.
 If that’s on a camping trip, to a tailgate or a friends backyard, we take it everywhere (well maybe not the shopping center)

 The Bottom Line: Want to take your smoker with you?
 This is absolutely perfect!